delta/codecharacter-player-docs-2020/source/overview.rst

 -----------------

 Ultimately, Codecharacter is a game of competetion!
 The objective is to challenge other players and fight your way to the top of the leaderboard.
-To help you along this process, we offer pre-programmed AIs, against which you can test your code.
-Additionally, you can also try testing your code against itself!

 .. figure:: _static/questmode.jpeg
    :width: 400px